-Seriously Mentally Ill (SMI) Clinics
+Seriously Mentally Ill (SMI): Clinics

 - Mercy - Exclusive Prescriber Program - Mercy Care's expectation is that all contracted SMI clinics are knowledgeable about the Mercy Care Exclusive Prescriber Program, which is also known as Pharmacy Restriction and a required program by AHCCCS under [AMPM 310-FF](#) regarding member misuse of the pharmacy benefit around medications with abuse potential.
-This includes requiring all employees who are member-facing (BHMPs, Provider Case Managers and Care Coordinators) to take the online RELIAS training titled "Mercy - Exclusive Prescriber Program (within 90-days of employment and annually thereafter). - Mercy - Individualized Service Planning (ISP) - All SMI clinics must have (at a minimum) one Facilitator in the course titled "Mercy - Individualized Service Planning (ISP), Facilitator (SMI Clinics)."
-This facilitator course will certify individuals to train employees at their agency on the course titled, "Mercy - Individualized Service Planning (ISP)": This course is required for any staff at the SMI clinics who will be working with members in the development of their ISP and additionally required for the Behavioral Health Professional who will be signing as the licensed staff on the ISP.
+This includes requiring all employees who are member-facing (BHMPs, Provider Case Managers and Care Coordinators) to take the online RELIAS training (within 90-days of employment and annually thereafter). - Individualized Service Planning (ISP) - All SMI clinics must have (at a minimum) one Facilitator in the Individualized Service Planning training curriculum.
+This course is required for any staff at the SMI clinics who will be working with members in the development of their ISP and additionally required for the Behavioral Health Professional who will be signing as the licensed staff on the ISP.
 This includes but is not limited to: Regionals, Clinical Directors, BHTs at the SMI clinics/staff assisting with ISP development, Rehab Specialist, Peer Support, Family Mentor and BHP who signs off on the assessment/ISP).
-Staff are required to receive an in-person/virtual initial training (within 90-days of hire or new position) and in-person/virtual annual refresher thereafter on ISP development.
+Staff are required to receive an in-person initial training (within 90-days of hire or new position) and in-person annual refresher thereafter on ISP development.
 Course completions for learners at your agency need to be tracked through Relias, under the designated course name: Mercy - Individualized Service Planning (ISP), Course Code: 782440.